eamwind/BrewControlPi/README.md

 ![Screenshot 2024-06-16 124010](https://github.com/eamwind/BrewControlPi/assets/172992640/798b10cf-4df5-4696-91bd-3ed12bb21ac0)

 Wiring this up, 3.3V to VCC, ground to ground, GPIO 16 and 20 to IN1 and IN2, and 5V to JD-VCC.
+You need to remove the jumper on JD-VCC.
+There are some really good wiring diagrams and instructions on using these optocouplers online that I recommend getting into.

 ## Software
 I started with unmodified Rasbpian flashed to an SD card, and then started in on it.